A close up of groom and bride holding hands with champagne on their wedding day

 1 month to go — 3 key tasks

 Give a gentle nudge to those RSVP stragglers.
-Chances are, their invitation might have slipped through the post.
+Chances are, their invitation might have slipped through the post (or their mind).
 Once you confirm your final guest count, ensure your catering and seating plans are spot-on to make your wedding day experience seamless.

 2. THE FINAL WEDDING DRESS FITTING